cstremblay2000/CDBlink/README.md

 light.
 This can easily be found by changing the constant `LOGGING_LEVEL=logging.DEBUG` near the top of the `receiver.py` file and using the OpenCV window to get the relevant coordinates.
-Changing `LOGGING_LEVEL=logging.INFO` will just run the script regularly wihtout any debug functionality.
+Changing `LOGGING_LEVEL=logging.INFO` will just run the script regularly without any debug functionality.

 ### Dependencies